Betrayal Trauma Therapy in Canada

 Most people associate betrayal trauma with a physical affair, but the wound can come from any serious violation of trust by someone you depend on.
 We work with partners healing from:

-• Infidelity — the discovery of a physical affair, often the most acute and disorienting form.
+• Infidelity — the discovery of a physical affair, often the most acute form.

-• Systematic lying and deception — a sustained pattern of dishonesty that erodes the foundation of the relationship.
+• Systematic lying and deception — a sustained pattern of dishonesty that erodes the relationship’s foundation.

 • Financial betrayal — secret spending, hidden debt, or major decisions made without you.

-• Emotional coldness or withdrawal — deliberately withholding affection, support, or communication as control or punishment.
+• Emotional coldness or withdrawal — withholding affection, support, or communication as control or punishment.

-• Childhood betrayal — a parent or caregiver who abused, neglected, or repeatedly broke trust, leaving a blueprint that later betrayals can reopen.
+• Childhood betrayal — a caregiver who abused, neglected, or repeatedly broke trust, leaving a blueprint that later betrayals can reopen.

-Whatever form it took, betrayed partners can experience the same trauma responses.
-The kind of betrayal matters less than the dependency that was violated.
+Whatever form it took, the kind of betrayal matters less than the dependency that was violated.

 Book a free 15-minute consultation